We Grow : Empowering the Community of Englewood

 With years of disinvestment and structural racism, Englewood had become an opportunity and resource desert, leading many into the street economy to survive.
 Children couldn’t play outside, and residents stayed in their homes out of fear.

-Today, the Peace House stands at the same corner where the seed for I Grow Chicago was planted.
+Today, the Peace House stands at the same corner where the seed for We Grow was planted.
 It serves as the community center on the neighborhood’s Peace Campus – a gathering and healing zone made up of 6 previously vacant lots and 2 homes.
 This campus is home to nearly 15 different programs, all run by community members and volunteers that assist every generation of West Englewood.
 Residents learn the tools they need to stop violence before it starts, from how to take a deep breath before reacting, to how to apply for and succeed in jobs.